 First on our list of playroom design tips is to start with a neutral palette.
 Then, you can add accents of your kids’ favorite colors in pillows, rugs and feature walls.
 One of the most important aspects to consider when designing for kids is color.
 Because you want to create a space they love now but will also love later on, starting with a neutral palette is the key.

 When you ground a kids’ playroom in contrasting beiges and whites, colors become more versatile.
-Oranges mixed with blues, pinks, and purples are a few of our go-to colors!
+Oranges mixed with blues, pinks, and purples are a few of my go-to colors!
 These hues are known to help boost their imagination, stimulate their creative thinking abilities, and promote openness and focus.
 They’re perfect for creating a warm, energizing space your kids will love being in.

 Because these colors are so bold, you’ll need to pair them with neutral tones.
 Crisp white walls with warm wood floors provide a fabulous backdrop for these bright colors to really pop!
 And by using a neutral base, it makes the space much easier to update as they get older.
 Think about how you can easily update and transform your living room with a seasonally-hued throw or decorative pillow.
 The same principal applies to spaces for your little ones!